uidaholib/oral-history-as-data/_howto/deploy.md

 ### Step 2: Editing your *url, baseurl*, and *repository* (URL settings)

+{:.alert .alert-info}
+The URL settings control how the site generator (Jekyll!) builds the urls on your web pages.
+These are extremely important, especially if you're going to serve this up using GitHub Pages.
+If you're using GitHub Pages, you'll just want to use your GitHub username and your repository's name to fill in this information.

+{% include youtube/embed.html  video-id="gTJpfunqapQ" title="Editing Site Settings" display="d-none d-md-block" %}

 - First, you'll need to change your url.
 To do this, delete "uidaholib" from the *url* line, and replace it with your GitHub username.
 {% include bootstrap/figure.md img="howto/beforename.png" caption="url before edit" alt="url line in config folder before being edited" class="w-50" %}